talhasch/stnm/README.md

 Make sure you have following packages installed on your system.

-`$ apt update && apt install build-essential python3-pip python3-dev python3-setuptools git -y`
+`$ apt update && apt install build-essential python3-pip python3-dev python3-setuptools -y`

 ### macOS users
 You can download python installer from here https://www.python.org/downloads/ if you don't have it installed on your system.

+You may need to install `git` and `curl` manually if you don't have them installed your system.

 ## Installation with pip (easier way)